ymeine/atpackager/doc/configuration.md

 };
 ```

-The rest of this documentation mainly discusses the actual configuration of AT Packager, that is the `options` object you can see in the snippet of code.
+The rest of this documentation mainly discusses the actual configuration of atpackager, that is the `options` object you can see in the snippet of code.

-# General configuration not specific to AT Packager
+# General configuration not specific to atpackager

 ## Set the base directory of the project